ferozsalam/elastalert-ci/README.md

 ## How do I test this image locally?

-`docker-compose` funcionality has been provided for illustrative purposes.
+`docker-compose` functionality has been provided for illustrative purposes.

 To test: